Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Evaluation and results

-It is important to note that, although Bayesian optimization is intended for expensive functions and the cost per iteration is negligible in most applications (for example: CDF simulations, deep learning algorithm tuning, etc.), the difference between methods could mean hours of CPU-time for a single iteration, changing the range of potential applications and inexpensive function evaluations.
+It is important to note that, although Bayesian optimization is intended for expensive functions and the cost per iteration is negligible in most applications (for example: CDF simulations, deep learning algorithm tuning, etc.), the difference between methods could mean hours of CPU time for a single iteration, changing the range of potential applications.